priyankabadi-webonise/OOPs-assignment-1-cell-phone/README.md

 It is created using the classes called "CellPhone" and "NewPhone".where CellPhone is an Abstract class providing one abstract method "make_call".Here the NewPhone extends the CellPhone class to inheret its properties and to define abstract method.The NewPhone class have methods for the displaying the features about selected phone.

+In main method switch case statement is used to track the user choice and NewPhone class used to create object according to selected phone model.

 example 1